interlay/interbtc-spec/polkabtc-spec/docs/source/security_performance/liquidations.rst

 Implementation Notes
 --------------------

+- In ``cancelIssue``, when the griefing collateral is slashed, it is forwarded to the fee pool.
+- In ``cancelReplace``, when the griefing collateral is slashed, it is forwarded to the backing collateral to the Vault.
+In case the Vault is liquidated, it is forwarded to the free balance of the Vault.
-- In issue/redeem/replace, when funds are slashed to the Vault (e.g., griefing collateral, auction replace fee), they are locked as backing collateral.
+- In issue/redeem/replace, when funds are slashed to the Vault (e.g., griefing collateral), they are locked as backing collateral.
 - In ``premiumRedeem``, the griefing collateral is set as 0.
 - In ``executeReplace``, the ``oldVault``'s griefing collateral is released, regardless of whether or not it is liquidated.